Strategic Plan: 2024 summary

 Disciplined capital allocation

-• Grow all our businesses and diversify our portfolio mix over time
+• Grow all our businesses and diversify our portfolio mix through time

 Infographic with windmill, solar panel and cloud